sio2project/oioioi/oioioi/usergroups/README.rst

-This module adds an option to group selected users into personal user groups and share them with other teachers.
+Adds an option to group selected users into personal user groups and share them with other teachers.